roach88/asteroid/memory-bank/activeContext.md

 1. Core gameplay loop is now functional with wave management
 2. Perk system foundation is in place but needs completion
-3. Elite enemies are implemented but need visual and behavioral polish
+3. Elite enemies have been refactored with improved inheritance structure
 4. Next focus will be on completing health regeneration and boss waves
 5. Final polish will focus on visual feedback and balancing